NASA-AMMOS/Landform/README.md

 The runtime requirements for Landform are

 1. A [.NET 9.0 SDK or Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
 2. The runtime requirements for Emgu.CV.
-On Ubuntu see [here](https://github.com/emgucv/emgucv/blob/4.12.0/platforms/ubuntu/24.04/apt_install_dependency).
+On Ubuntu 24.04 see [here](https://github.com/emgucv/emgucv/blob/4.12.0/platforms/ubuntu/24.04/apt_install_dependency).
 On OS X there should be no additional dependencies.

-A [Dockerfile](docker/runner/Dockerfile) is also provided to build an Ubuntu-based Docker image suitable for running Landform.
+A [Dockerfile](docker/runner/Dockerfile) is also provided to build an Ubuntu 24.04 Docker image suitable for running Landform.
 Launch Docker and then build the image with `cd docker/runner; ./build.sh`.
 A convenience script is also provided to run a bash shell on the image: `cd docker/runner; ./up.sh`.

 The top-level command-line entrypoint is in [Landform.cs](./Landform/Landform.cs).
 After building run this to get a brief synopsis of the available commands: